 - All coffee, tea and drinking chocolate sold on site must be Fair Trade, and sugar must be either Fair Trade or British.

 - All fish, charcoal and wood sold and used on site must be from a certified sustainable source.
-The Festival uses a charcoal supplier from Dorset as part of the wholesale operation.

 - All milk sold through traders at Glastonbury Festival must be purchased from the on-site wholesale milk supplier to reduce transport miles.